 The Tamburlaine is a new hotel in CB1, the new quarter which has been developed around Cambridge’s main train station.
 I first went to The Tamburlaine when I was looking for somewhere to hold a brand portrait session.
 It was a great venue to showcase my client’s modern business by reflecting a stylish location.

 It’s got a lot of versatility.
 The rooms all have different styles.
 I love it as a photographer because you have so many different backdrops and you can easily change the atmosphere and lighting simply by walking into the next space.
 The styling is fabulous.

 For the festive season they bringing in floor to ceiling Christmas trees and of course, the fires will be glowing.
 It’s going to be cosy and welcoming.
 The hotel’s Master Suite can seat up to 140 guests and they have a range of menus.
 If a full Christmas party is not what you’re looking for and you would prefer a quiet celebration with friends, why not book for afternoon tea?

 The best thing about the Tamburlaine for me is its customer service.
 Every time I’ve been in I’ve been made to feel special and felt attended to.

 Clip n Climb

 Yes, I said Clip n Climb!
-You might think it’s an odd choice but I hosted a networking event here earlier this year and it is a really good place to meet up and get a group joining in together.
+You might think it’s an odd choice but I hosted a networking event in 2018 and it is a really good place to meet up and get a group joining in together.
 There are 20 different climbing challenges to suit all abilities and confidence levels.
 It’s a lot of fun!
 For the more adventurous you can try the Stairway To Heaven and the Vertical Drop Slide.